 - Mix the melted coconut oil (affiliate link) or oil of your choice into the eggs, then mix in the vanilla.

 - Mix the egg mixture into the dry ingredients until it's well combined.
 This will take some stirring; make sure it is completely combined.

-- Fill Silicone Baking Cups with 1/3 cup batter and if you have more batter left, divide it among the baking cups.
+- Fill Silicone Baking Cups (affiliate link) with 1/3 cup batter and if you have more batter left, divide it among the baking cups.
 (My preferred size baking cup shown in these photos is 2.5 inches across the bottom, 3.5 inches across the top, and 2 inches high, so if your baking cups or cupcake pan is a different size you may need to adjust the amount of batter you use and baking time.)